HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 The authors would also like to acknowledge Christopher Stark, Dmitry Savransky, Rhonda Morgan, and Armen Tokadjian for providing consultation on the AYO and EXOSIMS repositories.
-They would also like to thank Alex Howe, Justin Hom, and the rest of the Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions as well as Susan Redmond for the development of the sample Yield Input Package.
+They would also like to thank Justin Hom, and the rest of the Exoplanet Science Yields Working Group (ESYWG) for their valuable feedback and discussions as well as Susan Redmond for the development of the sample Yield Input Package.